Set Up Enterprise Sign-In using ADFS 3.0

 - In the Specify Configuration Database select the database to use.

-Step #1: Configure ADFS to trust LogMeIn SAML
+Step #1: Configure ADFS to trust GoToAssist Remote Support v4 SAML

-- In ADFS Management, drop down the Action menu and select Add Relying Party Trust.
+- In ADFS Management, use the Action drop-down menu and select Add Relying Party Trust.
 This will initiate the Add Relying Party Trust Wizard.

 - Click Next.